 Samar Abdelrahman is currently working as a Campaign Manager with Save the Children Egypt and finalizing a Master’s Degree thesis in Globalization and Development Studies from Maastricht University in the Netherlands.
 She obtained a Bachelor of Arts in International Law and Political Economy from the American University in Cairo.
 She has more than 5 years’ experience as an aid worker, during which she worked with various international organizations in Egypt and abroad.

-“In a world controlled by cooperates and financial interests, I believe I am working the job of my dream; I am working in a job that highly associated with my values and the things that I have faith in.
+“In a world controlled by corporations and financial interests, I believe I am working the job of my dream; I am working in a job that is highly associated with my values and the things that I have faith in.
 Without being totally utopian about humanitarian work, it is, to a far extent, a work that offers actual help to unprivileged people.
 Yes, humanitarian work saves thousands of lives every day.
 We remember the people who are forgotten or abused by their governments and/or the world.
-I can see closely the changes I help making for those people in need and what other that can be more satisfactory in a job.
-And this is exactly what makes my work is not just a job, but it is a lifestyle, passion and commitment.”
+I can see closely the changes that I am help making for those people in need and what other that can be more satisfactory in a job.
+And this is exactly what makes my work not just a job, but my lifestyle, passion, and commitment.”